-We study the equilibrium effects of subsidizing public services in the presence of public and private suppliers.
-We evaluate one of India's largest welfare schemes Janani Suraksha Yojana (JSY), which subsidized childbirth at public health institutions.
-We find that JSY did not improve health outcomes despite a substantial increase in take-up of institutional care.
-We document three equilibrium responses that likely explain this policy failure.
-First, JSY led to a sub-optimal distribution of risk across health facilities - high risk and poor mothers sorted out of highest quality care at private facilities.
-Second, in line with the literature, public sector quality deteriorated as a result of congestion.
-This resulted in lower quality care for both marginal as well as infra- marginal patients at public hospitals.
-Third, despite increased competition, private hospitals increased prices without improvements in healthcare quality, further crowding out riskier and poorer mothers.
-These findings emphasise the need for complementary public policies in addition to JSY - capacity improvements at public facilities and targeted vouchers to poorer mothers to access healthcare at private facilities.
+We study the equilibrium effects of subsidizing public services in the presence of vertically differentiated public and private suppliers.
+We evaluate one of India's largest welfare schemes, Janani Suraksha Yojana (JSY), which subsidized childbirth at public health institutions.
+JSY did not improve health outcomes despite a substantial increase in take-up of institutional care.
+We document three equilibrium responses that explain this policy failure.
+First, JSY led to a mismatch in patient risk across health facilities.
+High-risk mothers sorted out of the highest-quality care at private facilities and into lower-quality public facilities.
+Second, in response to congestion and deterioration of care at public hospitals, only mothers with high socio-economic status sorted out of congested public facilities into more expensive private facilities.
+Third, private hospi- tals increased prices without improvements in healthcare quality in a specific subset of states, further crowding out high-risk and poor mothers.
+These findings point to the need for complementary public policies in addition to JSY, in particular, capac- ity improvements at public facilities and targeted vouchers for poor mothers to access healthcare at private facilities.